Exploring entropy by counting microstates of the p-state paramagnet: State counting and physics for general paramagnets

 As before, $M$ decreases from $M_\text{max} = \mu \nsmop N$ when $q=0$ to zero as $q\to \nsmop N/2$.

-Students seeking a more open-ended project investigating these systems could extend this procedure to explore patterns in the distribution of states, heat capacity, or other physical quantities for various values of $\nsgen$.
-The instructor can again provide multiplicity data, or for a longer project students might benefit from computing those values themselves.
+Students could extend this procedure to explore patterns in the distribution of states, heat capacity, or other physical quantities for various values of $\nsgen$ or $N$.
+The instructor can again provide multiplicity data, or for a longer project, students might benefit from computing those values themselves.

-As a simple starting point, it can be interesting to compare graphs of the multiplicity as a function of energy for different paramagnet systems.
-Figure~\ref{fig:multiplicityGraphs} shows two very different examples of graphs that a student might produce in Excel.
+As an example, here we compare the multiplicity as a function of energy for paramagnets with different $\nsgen$.
+Figure~\ref{fig:multiplicityGraphs} shows multiplicities for systems of $N=50$ particles, where each has either $\ns=2$, 3, or 4 angular momentum states.
+The two panels of Figure~\ref{fig:multiplicityGraphs} show very different ways of plotting the same data.

-On one level, the value of these graphs is simply to see that each paramagnet multiplicity has a peak around the center of its allowed energy range.
-But this is also an opportunity for students to learn about the challenges and choices involved in effectively visualizing related systems.
+On one level, the value of these graphs is simply to see that each paramagnet's multiplicity has a peak around the center of its allowed energy range.
+But this is also an opportunity for students to learn about the challenges and choices involved in effective data visualization.

-Students will quickly find that graphing raw multiplicities on the same vertical scale is not useful because the peak heights differ by many orders of magnitude: they must either normalize them or use a log scale (effectively graphing entropy $S = k \ln \Omega$).
-On the other hand, for the horizontal axis, arguments could be made either for showing the energy on a common scale to show the differences in range and peak position, or for graphing energy relative to the system's maximum capacity to center all of the peaks for easier comparison.
+Students will quickly find that graphing raw multiplicities on the same linear vertical scale is not useful because the peak heights differ by so much that a single scale cannot show all of the curves.
+To effectively compare the different systems, they must either use a log scale for the vertical axis (effectively graphing entropy $S = k \ln \Omega$, as in the top panel of Figure~\ref{fig:multiplicityGraphs}) or normalize it in a meaningful way (as in the bottom panel).
+For the horizontal axis, they can choose either to plot the energy on a common scale to show the differences in range and peak position (as in the top panel), or to scale the energy relative to the system's maximum capacity which centers all of the peaks for easier comparison (as in the bottom panel).